ibm-cloud-docs/discovery-data/configuring-fields.md

     The blocks are all the color of the `text` field label because all of the current text is considered to be standard text and will be indexed in the `text` field.

-    To annotate the document, label blocks that represent specific types of information, such as titles or page footers, with other field labels.
+    Label blocks that represent specific types of information, such as titles or page footers, with other field labels.
 For example, when you apply the title field label to a document title that would otherwise be indexed as text, you are defining a more precise representation of the document content.

+    The process of using labels to identify different parts of the document's structure is called *annotating* the document.

 1. Review the field labels that you can use to annotate the document.
 They are displayed in the *Field labels* panel.

-    See the [Default field labels table](#sdu-default-fields) for a list of the fields and their descriptions.
+    See the [Default field labels](#sdu-default-fields) table for a list of the fields and their descriptions.
 1. To create a custom field label, click **Create new**.

     -   Specify a field label with lowercase letters and no spaces.
 For example, `complex_task` is a valid field label.